 In addition to considering the results of the online discussion forum, if you have any other issues to consider under Agenda Item 8 (Other Matters), please raise it here.

+The SC17-Online Discussion Forum will close by the end of Saturday, 14 August 2021.
+The Summary of the Online Discussion Forum will be posted on Monday, 16 August 2021.

 SC Officers and Theme Conveners